DC police charge teen boys with carjacking as video resurfaces of botched teen girls' deadly carjacking

 The car drives to an intersection, where it makes a sharp turn and crashes between two parked cars.
 Anwar was lunged forward and could be seen laying lifelessly on the pavement.

 Two National Guard members who happened to be at the scene pulled the girls out of the car.
-One of the girls can be heard trying to get her phone as she walks past Anwar’s body on the pavement without looking at him.
+One of the girls can be heard trying to get her phone as she walks past what appears to be Anwar’s lifeless body on the pavement without looking at him.

 The two teens are each charged with felony murder and armed carjacking and are being held in custody pending their next court date on March 31.